 What is included in the Monitoring Audit

-- Assess the extent to which an organisation is “compliant” with applicable ICT law; and
+- assess the extent to which an organisation is “compliant” with applicable monitoring and interception laws, and

 Where necessary, we recommend solutions which would ensure compliance with South African regulatory requirements and implement best practice where sound business practice, rather than a legal requirement, dictate that risk be managed.